asifjahmed/nodespeechapi/README.md

 browse to https://localhost:8000
 ```

 Note: The Web Speech API requires the user to grant permission every time the speech api is enabled, UNLESS you are connecting via SSL.
-Therefore, for this sample app I am emulating SSL, and as such there are some SSL files in the './ssl' directory.
+Therefore, for this sample app I am using SSL, thus there are some SSL files in the './ssl' directory.

 If these SSL certs aren't working for you, you can delete them, go the the './ssl' folder in the command line, and then follow the instructions on this site to generate your own:
 http://greengeckodesign.com/blog/2013/06/15/creating-an-ssl-certificate-for-node-dot-js/